Black Sun - A murmuration of starlings

-Black Sun - Starlings in Denmark - with Ribe Cathedral in the background
+Black Sun - Starlings in Denmark.
+This photo is from Ribe on the west coast of Denmark.
+You see the towers of Ribe Cathedral in the background

-Thousands - even up to several hundred thousand - of starlings are circling around creating fascinating formations in the air before they land at dusk in an area covered with reeds.
+Hundreds of thousands of starlings (Common starling = Sturnus vulgaris) turn the sky black when they are circling around creating fascinating formations in the air before they land at dusk in an area covered with reeds.
 Several starlings descend on the same reed – the uppermost in danger of being caught by a bird of prey, while the lower ones might end with their feet in water.

-Some evenings the starlings are especially active “air dancing” - making rapid changes of direction and flying around the are before they decide where to settle for the night.
+Some evenings the starlings are especially active “air dancing” - making rapid changes of direction and flying around the air before they decide where to settle for the night.
 This is due to birds of prey nearby – goshawks, falcons or common buzzards.
-The birds of prey do usually catch many starlings during the air show and the starlings will all start to fly together, trying to come above the birds of prey to make a counter attack with vomit and bird droppings which make the birds' feathers sticky so that they can't fly.
+The birds of prey do usually catch many starlings during the air show and the starlings will all start to fly together, trying to scare the birds of prey away by flying towards them or trying to come above them to make a counter attack with vomit and bird droppings which make the birds' feathers sticky so that they can't fly.

 Other evenings no birds of prey are nearby.
 Then the starlings make no “air dances” but descend directly in the reeds.